madaster/madaster.github.io/index.md

  * Download the <a href="https://docs.madaster.com/files/Archicad_ExportTemplate.tpl" target="_blank">Madaster IFC export template for Archicad</a> - this includes the most optimal export settings for a IFC file to the Madaster platform.
  * Download the <a href="http://www.bimcollab.com/en/Support/Support/Downloads/BIMcollab-ZOOM" target="_blank">Madaster Smart View set (BIMCollab)</a> – import this file into the BIMCollab Zoom solution to validate the quality of your IFC file.
  * Download the <a href="http://www.bimcollab.com/en/Support/Support/Downloads/BIMcollab-ZOOM" target="_blank">BIMCollab Zoom</a> solution(free IFC-viewer) and corresponding Quick Start Guide.
- * Read the manual <a href="https://docs.madaster.com/files/Madaster_Manual_Add_Products_v1.0.pdf" target="_blank">How to add products in Madaster</a> – this document describes in detail how to add different product types in the Madaster platform
  * Interesting general information about BIM in the Netherlands is available through the <a href="https://www.bimloket.nl/BIMbasicIDM" target="_blank">BIM loket</a>.

 ### Reference works